hpharmsen/justai/README.md

 Author: Hans-Peter Harmsen (hp@harmsen.nl) \
 Current version: 4.0.0

-Version 4.x is not compatibe with the 3.x series.
+Version 4.x is not compatible with the 3.x series.

 ## Installation
 1. Install the package: